CharlieHdzMx/CharlieHdzMx.github.io/_posts/2024-01-01-ArchitectureDesign.md

 ## Service Decoupling
 Service decoupling is the most time-intensive of all boundary strategies but also the most robust.
 It operates over a specific network and relies on boundary interfaces, such as **request-response mechanisms**.

+## Policies and Level
+**Policies** are rules derived from use cases that help identify their relationships and hierarchical **levels** within the system.
+The **level** of a policy is determined by its proximity to the system's inputs and outputs.
+Policies farther from inputs and outputs are associated with more stable components, making changes to them more significant.
+In contrast, l**ow-level policies**, closer to the inputs and outputs, are more prone to frequent changes but are less critical. **High-level policies** can be viewed as the business rules or core components of the architecture, which should be kept as stable and abstract as possible.
+Meanwhile, low-level policies require minimal focus and are primarily concerned with handling specific input-output operations.